 I was previously editor of Health Today magazine and have written health news, features and blog posts, many on a regular basis, for a wide range of publications, including Bupa, Lifeplus Formula, Channel 4, Digitas LBi, Your IVF Journey, Boots, Discovery Health, Slimming World magazine, Shell, First magazine, NetDoctor, AXA PPP Healthcare, Kelloggs Special K, iCircle, Handbag.com, Allergy magazine, Norwich Union magazine, Lighter Life magazine, Inspiration (Cambridge Diet Plan magazine), Trio Media, With Kids magazine, Vision magazine, Sunrise magazine, Setform, Care magazine, PTA magazine, Health Media Ltd / HMG Worldwide, Global News Services and Families First for Health.

 My health-related books include Running (Parragon, 2008) and Skin Cancer and Sun Safety: The Essential Guide (Need2Know, 2010).
-I’ve also written contributions for Good Housekeeping 1000 Home Remedies.
+I’ve also written contributions for The Illustrated Encyclopedia of Healing Remedies and Good Housekeeping 1000 Home Remedies.

-In conjunction with Trio Media, I currently write regular monthly health articles for AXA PPP Healthcare’s Be Healthy nutrition and fitness website, covering health, nutrition and fitness topics.
+In conjunction with Trio Media, I currently wrote regular monthly health articles for AXA PPP Healthcare’s Be Healthy nutrition and fitness website, covering health, nutrition and fitness topics.
 Examples include:

 Busting cancer myths